NIRCam: Overview

 NIRCam has two complete optical systems for redundancy.
 The two sides can operate at the same time, and view two separate patches of sky; the two sides are called side A and side B. The lenses used in the internal optics are triplet refractors.
 The lens materials are lithium fluoride (LiF), a barium fluoride (BaF2) and zinc selenide (ZnSe).
 The triplet lenses are collimating optics.
 The biggest lens has 90 mm of clear aperture.

 The observed wavelength range is broken up into a short wavelength and a long wavelength band.
-The short wavelength band goes from 0.6 to 2.3 microns and the long wavelength band goes from 2.4 to 5 microns; both have the same field of view and access to a coronagraph.
+The short wavelength band goes from 0.6 to 2.3 μm and the long wavelength band goes from 2.4 to 5 μm; both have the same field of view and access to a coronagraph.
 Each side of the NIRCam views a 2.2 arcminute by 2.2 arcminute patch of sky in both the short and long wavelengths; however, the short wavelength arm has twice the resolution.
 The long wavelength arm has one array per side (two overall), and the short wavelength arm has four arrays per side, or 8 overall.
 Side A and Side B have a unique field of view, but they are adjacent to each other.
 In other words, the camera looks at two 2.2 arcminute wide fields of view that are next to each other, and each of these views is observed at short and long wavelengths simultaneously with the short wavelength arm having twice the resolution of the longer wavelength arm.